 WALK TO Dolores Park, Valencia Street shops and restaurants, or nearby gyms.
 BART is 15 min by foot and two bus lines to downtown are within a half block.
 Easy access to 101 and 280.
 General Hospital and the UCSF campus system shuttle stops are a five minute walk to the east.
 One block from SamTrans buses to San Mateo Peninsula and Silicon Valley.

-See my Guidebook feature or click on the map to view my mapped summary of my top picks in the neighborhood.
+See my Guidebook feature or click on the map at the bottom of my listing page to view my mapped summary of my top picks in the neighborhood.

 I'M HAPPY TO HELP to orient you and give you tips for making the most of your stay.
 If you enjoy running or climbing hidden urban staircases, the apartment is 15 min by foot to the north of the best scenic hilltop park in the city.
 It's entirely possible and a fairly flat route to ride a bike from the apartment to the Golden Gate Bridge.